laredoza/AngularPlotlyCandleChart/README.md

 # Angular Plotly Candle Chart

-An example project to display Stock / Crypto candle chart with Angular.
+An example project to display Stock / Crypto candle chart ( Plotly ) with Angular.
 The chart gets it data from Poloniex